One review is coming on top of another as an unexpected blockbuster smashes through the cinemas of the Planet.

 Imagine you move to London to make a career and discover you have to overcome everyday sexual harassment from your manager to close a million dollar deal and be able to say your efforts were not in vain.

 Do you ever talk about this?
 Of course not.
 It will not jeopardize the company you worked for but it will definitely jeopardize your career!
 You keep it to yourself and put the proofs of smashing the targets in the CV.
 And move on.
-Your Hollywood smile and successful career is all they have to know about.
+Your Hollywood smile and successful career is all they have to know.

 From trying to enjoy life and understand other people’s emotions we moved to trying to persuade the surrounding in how much we are enjoying this life.